FujoWebDev/fujocoded-plugins/astro-authproto/__example_status__/README.md

 > [!NOTE]
 > To create, update, and delete records in your PDS, you'll need to set your OAuth scopes accordingly. `genericData` should be set to true under the `scopes` configuration option.

 For this example, we'll do a status update.
 You can write text and then display them on your PDS.
-See [`src/actions/index.ts`](./src/actions/index.ts) for the code.

 ![A simple form with a textbox that says 'happy! ^^'](./assets/form.png)